kallaway/100-days-of-code/log.md

 Thougths: ** Working through it

 **Link to work:** Nothing to show.
-Notes for microservices updated in notes filder.
+Notes for microservices updated in notes folder.

 ### Day 40: Mar 1, 2018